remytuyeras/aces/README.md

 Note that without the complex structure, deducing the values of $\lambda_1$ and $\lambda_2$ would be challenging.
 This underscores how $\mathbb{C}$ introduces a mathematical structure that cannot be recovered by $\mathbb{R}$.
 In a parallel manner, we leverage the polynomial ring $\mathbb{Z}[X]$ to encapsulate the homomorphic properties of ACES.
 After performing arithmetic operations on polynomials to compute homomorphic sums and products, we can seamlessly revert to $\mathbb{Z}$ for decrypting the encrypted data.

->:note:
+> [!NOTE]
-> Overall, ACES secureness is ensured by the LWE-problem for integers and for polynomials.
+> Overall, ACES secureness is ensured by the LWE-problem on integers and polynomials.
->
 >

 ## Take away

 Throughout the preceding sections, it became evident that users must adhere to the following requirements when selecting values for $p$ and $q$: